Find Grad Schools

 17 Yearly Graduations

 The most popular school in the United States for other interdisciplinary studies students seekinga doctor's degree is Stockton University.
 Each year, around 9,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,996 per year, while in-state graduate students, on average, pay $14,634 per year.
+The average in-state tuition for full-time undergraduates is $12,740 per year, while in-state graduate students, on average, pay $14,346 per year.
 During the most recent year for which we have data, 17 people received their doctor's degree in other interdisciplinary studies from Stockton State.
-About 56% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
-Those who complete their doctor's degree in other interdisciplinary studies at Stockton University make a median salary of 79,951.
+Of these students, 57% were women and 33% were members of underrepresented racial-ethnic groups.

 #3